Reimagining food for people and the planet.

 The Framework draws on the latest nutritional recommendations and standards, as well as best practice from across our global business.
 For example, it includes guidelines on how to incorporate healthier ingredients into recipes, such as complex carbohydrates that are minimally processed with a lower glycaemic index, like whole grains.
 It also covers healthier cooking methods, such as steaming, stir-frying or grilling, instead of frying.
 And it reinforces best practice around portion control and seasonal ingredients.

-We are focused on increasing our range of healthier food and drink items, including nutritious, lower calorie, plant-based and non-dairy milk options which are better for people’s health and can also be lower-carbon options that contribute to our net zero ambition.
+We're focused on increasing our range of healthier food and drink items, including nutritious, lower calorie, plant-based and non-dairy milk options which are better for people’s health and can also be lower-carbon options that contribute to our net zero ambition.

-To help customers quickly find options to meet their health and wellness, we have developed our ‘a better choice’ icons.
-‘A better choice’ emphasises fruits, vegetables, whole grains, and a variety of protein foods such as seafood, lean meats and poultry, eggs, legumes, soy products, nuts, and seeds.
+To help customers quickly find options to meet their health and wellness goals, we have developed our ‘A Better Choice’ icons.
+A Better Choice emphasises fruits, vegetables, whole grains, and a variety of protein foods such as seafood, lean meats and poultry, eggs, legumes, soy products, nuts, and seeds.
 We may also highlight items that are lower in added sugars, sodium, saturated fats, trans fats, and cholesterol.